diegov-au/System80_MiSTer/README.md

   speaker in the case, with no volume control.

-Because sound and the cassette share port, **bit 2 mutes the speaker** while the cassette is running, which is why that bit is the data-path enable and not just motor control.
+Because sound and the cassette share port, **bit 2 mutes the speaker** while the cassette is running, which is why that bit is the data-path enable and motor control.

 | | |